xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 |[!UICONTROL Integrations] | List of integrations associated with the product profile.|
 |[!UICONTROL Administrators] | List of administrators associated with the product profile.|

-## Detailed Permissions and Resources Lists
+## Detailed permissions and resources lists

 This section displays a complete list of permissions and resources available for the product profile.
 Permissions and resources that have been included in the product profile have been marked with a "✔".
 The lists of permissions and resources have been categorized into tabs and columns for easier viewing.
 Tabs and columns display the list of sections that apply to the current product.